There’s a white American proverb about violent protests that goes something like this: “What good will it do?”

-Revisionist history is one reason the notion that violence (or force) is always counterproductive feels like common sense.
+Revisionist history is one reason the notion that using force is always counterproductive feels like common sense.
 The role of armed struggle is often downplayed in the stories we tell about social progress.

 For instance, Americans are generally familiar with Dr. Martin Luther King, Jr., and speak of him as though he single-handedly won the Civil Rights struggle of the mid-twentieth century through his speeches emphasizing love and nonviolence.
 Fewer Americans are acquainted with the Deacons of Defense, another Civil Rights organization of that era, who often showed up with arms to protect nonviolent Civil Rights activists.

 Then there’s the story of the fall of apartheid in South Africa.
-One must scratch their heads at how Nelson Mandela remains, in our imagination, a paragon of nonviolent struggle, when he publicly forfeited Gandhian nonviolence, feeling that the African National Congress had exhausted the effectiveness of nonviolent tactics.
+One must scratch their heads at how Nelson Mandela remains, in our imagination, a paragon of nonviolent struggle, when he publicly gave up on Gandhian nonviolence, feeling that the African National Congress had exhausted the effectiveness of nonviolent tactics.
 In a 1961 speech, Mandela said:

 “after a long and anxious assessment of the South African situation, I, and some colleagues, came to the conclusion that as violence in this country was inevitable, it would be unrealistic and wrong for African leaders to continue preaching peace and nonviolence at a time when the government met our peaceful demands with force…”

-Mandela was imprisoned for his leadership in the radical flank of the anti-apartheid struggle known as uMkhonto we Sizwe (meaning “tip of the spear”) which engaged in acts of sabotage and property destruction; and his autobiography recounts a lengthy process of authorities trying to pressure him into categorically denouncing the violence of the anti-apartheid struggle in exchange for his freedom, which he refused to do.
+Mandela was imprisoned for his leadership in the radical flank of the anti-apartheid struggle known as uMkhonto we Sizwe (meaning “tip of the spear”) which engaged in acts of sabotage and property destruction; and his autobiography recounts a lengthy process of authorities trying to pressure him into categorically denouncing the armed anti-apartheid struggle in exchange for his freedom, which he refused to do.

 It’s a wonder that Americans can be so anti-revolutionary when it comes to protesting anti-Black violence.
 On the fourth of July, they don’t wag their fingers at their ancestors for throwing all that British tea into Boston Harbor, or for tarring and feathering colonial citizens who remained loyal to the crown in the days leading up to the revolution.